Support

 Bottom Line: “Delivered” is helpful—but not foolproof.

-To ensure your messages are actually received and read, especially when dealing with a legal matter, we recommend inviting your co-parent to use BestInterest in Together Mode.
+To ensure your messages are actually received and read, especially when dealing with a legal matter, we recommend inviting your co-parent to use BestInterest in Collaborative Mode.
 That way, you both benefit from clear, verifiable communication.